Wickwood-LLC/jcarousel/README.txt

   Note: the requirement on the library is not in the module's composer.json because that would cause problems with automated testing.

+-- INSTALLATION VIA DRUSH --

+  A Drush command is provided for easy installation of the jCarousel plugin.

+  drush jcarouselplugin

+  The command will download the plugin and unpack it in "libraries".
+  It is possible to add another path as an option to the command, but not recommended unless you know what you are doing.

 -- MANUAL INSTALLATION --
 1) Place this module directory in your modules folder (this will usually be "modules/contrib").